saikrishnags05/Project-for-Data-to-Decisions/Data Cleaning Documentation/GIT_Data-Cleaning.md

 #### RQ 1

-**My Research Question is to tell that how much time of delay it take to takes for enrolling into the event, Entering into system and Approving the enrollment.** **(Sai Krishna)**
+**My Research Question help to know  that "how much time it takes for enrolling into the event,form starting enrollment process to Approving the enrollment.** **(Sai Krishna)**

 Reason:- This will help in analyzing the time taking per enrolling from starting to ending state.
 And what kind of people are enrolling on the